UnloadingGnat/gitIgnoreFiles/README.md

 # gitIgnoreFiles

-This repo is a compilation of the standard github .gitignore files.
+This repo is a compilation of the standard Github .gitignore files.

 Languages: Python, C++, Java, Node